Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Related work

 \subsection{Consistency regularization}

-Viewing data augmentation as a way of encoding invariances and equivalences into a neural network, consistency regularization methods apply data augmentation to unlabeled data for semi-supervised learning based on the assumption that the predictions of a data point and its augmented/perturbed example should be consistent~\citep{sajjadi_2016_NIPS_regularization,Li_2020_TNNLS_transformation,Miyato_2018_PAMI_VAT,berthelot_2019_mixmatch,Xie_2020_NIPS}.
+Viewing data augmentation as a way of encoding invariances and equivalences into a neural network, consistency regularization methods apply data augmentation to unlabeled data for semi-supervised learning based on the assumption that the predictions of a data point and its augmented/perturbed example should be consistent~\citep{sajjadi_2016_NIPS_regularization,Li_2020_TNNLS_transformation,Miyato_2018_PAMI_VAT,berthelot_2019_mixmatch,Xie_2020_NIPS, sohn_2020_fixmatch,Wang_2021_MedIA_Deep}.
 A consistency regularization term is generally introduced to the loss function to encourage a model to produce consistent predictions on similar inputs (e.g., unlabeled data and its augmented ones).
 On the basis of this mechanism, many works explored different data augmentation techniques, including random data augmentation (e.g., pixel-level noise, affine transformations)~\citep{sajjadi_2016_NIPS_regularization,Liu_2020_TMI,Li_2020_TNNLS_transformation}, data mixing~\citep{berthelot_2019_mixmatch,HendrycksMCZGL20_ICLR_2020} and adversarial data augmentation techniques~\citep{Miyato_2018_PAMI_VAT,Volpi_2018_NIPS_Generalizing,Xie_2019_Arxiv,Suzuki_2020_AAAI_ATSL}.

-For medical image segmentation tasks, several related works explored different types of data augmentation to enhance consistency regularization~\citep{cui_2019_semi_noise,Li_2020_TNNLS_transformation}.
-These works focused on utilizing weak, random augmentation methods such as random Gaussian noise~\citep{cui_2019_semi_noise,Li_2020_TNNLS_transformation}, adversarial noise~\citep{Wang_2021_MedIA_Deep}, random affine transformations~\citep{Li_2020_TNNLS_transformation}.
-A major difference of our work is that we consider modeling more complex photometric and geometric transformations and propose adversarial training to optimize the transformation parameters.
+For medical image segmentation tasks, several related works explored different types of data augmentation to enhance consistency regularization~\citep{cui_2019_semi_noise,Li_2020_TNNLS_transformation, chen_2020_realistic}.
+These works focused on utilizing weak, random augmentation methods such as random Gaussian noise~\citep{cui_2019_semi_noise}, random affine transformations~\citep{Li_2020_TNNLS_transformation}, and adversarial bias fields~\citep{chen_2020_realistic}.
+A major difference of our work is that we consider modeling more complex photometric and geometric transformations and propose adversarial training to optimize the transformation parameters to generate \emph{more challenging augmented images}.
 We believe that, with more diverse and effective realistic data augmentation to regularize training, the proposed method can better enforce the model to learn high-level, robust representations for an improved generalization ability.